ayoayco/mjuaje.blog/_posts/2020-10-24-once-saved-always-saved.md

 #### More than the debate

-Having said all this, I want to echo what both William Mounce and Martyn Lloyd-Jones said: there is a sense in which the emphasis in this discussion is futile.
+Having said all these, I want to echo what both William Mounce and Martyn Lloyd-Jones said: there is a sense in which the emphasis in this discussion is futile.
 Regardless if you believe in Perseverance of the Saints or Conditional Preservation of the Saints, one thing is ought to happen: **you need to persevere**.
 If you believe that the Holy Spirit will finish Christ's work in you, then you will persevere.
 If you believe that the will to persevere lies in yours, then you also ought to persevere.

 Furthermore, Wayne Grudem gives a pastoral counsel regarding a person who backslides.[^12] If you believe in POTS, you would have to say to him, "Repent, for you were not saved in the first place.
 Turn to Jesus now."
-If you believe in Conditional Preservation, on the other hand, you would have to say, "Repent, for you have lost your salvation.
+If you believe in Conditional Preservation on the other hand, you would have to say, "Repent, for you have lost your salvation.
 Turn to Jesus again."
 In both cases, the apostate has to repent and turn to Jesus.

 This is the reason why I don't like the cliché 'Once saved, always saved.'[^13] As this statement is abused, it is almost always brought up *not* as a confession of assurance but rather an excuse to live in unrepentant sin.
-Rather than examining if one's faith is real[^14] and is working through love[^15], people who bring up 'Once saved, always saved' would rather turn to his one time profession of faith and utterrance of the sinner's prayer.
-They claim that since they were saved one time, they must be have always been saved.
+Rather than examining if one's faith is real[^14] and is working through love[^15], people who bring up 'Once saved, always saved' would rather turn to their one time profession of faith and utterrance of the sinner's prayer.
+They claim that since they were saved one time, they must have always been saved.
 This isn't what the Bible teaches at all.

 In fact, the Lord's call for his disciples like us is so radical: